 And for just one biscuit, you can take selfies with them!
 I mean, how could you pass that opportunity up?
 Having a wild deer mere inches from your face?
 We obviously couldn’t along with countless other park visitors.
 It might take a few tries, but it’s totally worth it.

 Overall this was one of my favorite things in Japan, if not my entire trip.
 Once we even suggested the park, I knew I had to go.
-It’s just too cool!
+It’s just too cool and perfectly, weirdly, Japan!
 I would highly recommend going to Nara, even if it’s just for a couple hours.

 How to get from Kyoto to Nara Deer Park

 We took the JR line, even though we didn’t have the JR pass.
 It’s ten(ish) minutes slower than the other line, but I thought it was fine and would do it again.

 JR Nara Line: It costs about 690 Yen and should take about 45 minutes by express train (kaisoku).
 The other JR option is about 70 minutes on a local train (futsu).
 Both depart from JR Kyoto Station in Kyoto and arrive at the JR Nara Station in Nara.

 Kintetsu Nara Line: The private Kintetsu line will cost about 1110 Yen and take about 35 minutes by express train (tokkyu) .
 It departs from the Kintetsu Kyoto Station (on the south side of JR Kyoto Station) in Kyoto and arrives at Kintetsu Nara Station in Nara.

 Free!
 But the deer biscuits are, I believe, 150 Yen and temples may have entrance fees as well.
 You’ll need money for food, drink, and transportation.

 How long do you need for a trip from Kyoto to Nara Deer Park?